gbragafibra/whatislife/lit.md

 - [The Chemical Abstract Machine](https://www.lix.polytechnique.fr/~fvalenci/papers/cham.pdf)

+- Chemero, A., & Turvey, M. T. (2007).
+Complexity, hypersets, and the ecological perspective on perception-action.
+Biological Theory, 2, 23-36.

+- Chemero, A., & Turvey, M. T. (2008).
+Autonomy and hypersets.
+Biosystems, 91(2), 320-330.

 ### Calculus of indications related

 - Varela, F. J., & Goguen, J. A. (1978).
 The arithmetic of closure.
 Cybernetics and System, 8(3-4), 291-324.